 Fire drills are conducted twice a year in all on-campus Housing residence halls during the school year to allow residents to become familiar with building alarm systems and practice an evacuation.
 The fall drill is an announced drill occurring early in the semester.
 The spring drill is unannounced.
-The drills are coordinated by Patrick Heise and Lisa Weston in conjunction with University Police and conducted by each Residence Hall Director in conjunction with University Police.
+The drills are coordinated by Assistant Directors of Residence Life, Patrick Heise and Lisa Weston, in conjunction with University Police and conducted by each Residence Hall Director in conjunction with University Police.

-During the 2018 calendar year, fire drills were conducted and are noted in the previous table.
+During the 2019 calendar year, fire drills were conducted in February and September.